Ending factory farming. Ending animal cruelty.

 Which states offer cage-free eggs to WIC recipients?

-To date, 37 state agencies (including the District of Columbia and Puerto Rico) allow WIC recipients to purchase cage-free eggs.
+To date, 39 state agencies (including the District of Columbia and Puerto Rico), which collectively serve over 75% of WIC participants, allow WIC recipients to purchase cage-free eggs.
 To find out which WIC programs currently authorize the purchase of cage-free eggs, please use the interactive map below:

 Get the latest news on WIC